AnyLog-co/documentation/deployments/executing_scripts.md

 files or within policies that are hosted on a ledger.
 AnyLog provides a series of default scripts which help set up a given node.
-Using these scripts, users can configure and set environment variables, network and database configurations, declare policies that are stored on a ledger, scheduling a sync time against the blockchain (or master node), apply mapping on data published on a node, scheduled processes to check disk space, execute a scheduled query and more.
+Using these scripts, users can configure and set environment variables, network and database configurations, declare policies that are stored on a ledger, scheduling a sync time against the blockchain (or a master node), apply mapping on data published on a node, scheduled processes to check disk space, execute a scheduled query and more.

 These scripts can be added in the local scripts' volume or added to the ledger using